 very first build for a branch, the cache from the default branch on

 master) will be used.
 If there is no cache for

 master, the cache from other branches will be used.

-feel that’s what you need, you can just remove the necessary parts of
+like to do so, you can just remove the necessary parts of

 the cache anywhere in your